 There are several ways to control your pond water and keep it crystal clear.
 Each have benefits and certain drawbacks and are detailed below.

-Unfortunately UV filters only cover up the water quality problem.
-While they clear the green water the underlying problem that caused it to begin with remains.
+Unfortunately, UV filters only cover up the water quality problem.
+While they clear the green water, the underlying problem that caused it to begin with remains.
 Often the algae will come back in another form such as string algae which clings to the surface area of your rocks and pond liner.
-This algae does not pass thru the UV filter so it is never treated and continues to thrive off the nutrients in the pond and the dead algae.
+This algae does not pass through the UV filter so it is never treated and continues to thrive off the nutrients in the pond and the dead algae.

 - Barley straw or liquid barley extract is a natural way to keep your pond clear.
 Barley straw bales have been used by farmers for hundreds of years as a type of natural algaecide but in reality it does not actually kill or remove the algae.
 Barley added to the pond will begin to degrade and break down.
 As the barley decomposes it releases enzymes that will slightly change the PH of the pond water.
 This change in PH provides the pond with a habitat that is less suitable to the growth of algae.

 Use of the barley extract or barley bales is most effective before a pond has an algae problem.
 Both the bale and the liquid extract need to be retreated frequently so that the pond continues to have a new supply of degrading barely.
 Many people find this method very effective while others fail to achieve the results they hoped for.
 I believe this method is best used in conjunction with a pond bacteria product as part of a multi pronged approach to clear water.